btuprotocol/BTU.js/documentation/BTU-Plugin.md

 ## Overview

 The BTU dappbar makes it simpler for business providers to cashback BTU tokens.
-In its current version (v2.1), the tool allows the wallet address of a user to be available on their browser in a uniform way.
+In its current version (v2.1), the tool enables the wallet address display in an uniform way and has been tested with most web3-enabled browser.

-The dappbar requires only HTML5, CSS3 and Javascript.
-(It is thus possible to be included in any Javascript framework: React, Angular etc.) It is able to detect wallets integrated with a Web3-compatible browser.
-(Opera, plugins like Metamask, Dapp browsers like BTU-Direct, Trust, Coinbase, etc.)
+The dappbar component is implemented with HTML5, CSS3 and Javascript only.
+It can be embedded in any Javascript framework: React, Angular etc...
+It is able to detect wallets integrated with a Web3-compatible browser such as Opera, plugins like Metamask installed on Chrome or Firefox, Dapp browsers like BTU-Direct, Trust, Coinbase Wallet or Status.

 ## Installation